STATE BY STATE

 What Weapons Are Permitted?

-Permitted: Archery; Any compound bow with a 30 pound or more draw weight.
-Any re-curve, self bow, or long bow with a 40 or more draw weight.
+Archery: Any compound bow with a 30 pound or more draw weight.
+Any re-curve, self bow, or longbow with a 40 or more draw weight.
 Arrows may not be less than 7/8 inches wide.
-Any cross bow with a 100 pound minimum draw back weight with safety devices and bolts of at least 14 inches, or any device that allows the bow to be held mechanically at partial or full draw are allowed while hunting deer, elk, antelope, and bear during Archery Season
+Any crossbow with a 100-pound minimum drawback weight with safety devices and bolts of at least 14 inches or any device that allows the bow to be held mechanically at partial or full draw is allowed while hunting deer, elk, antelope, and bear during Archery Season.

-Note: Use of scope is not permitted for either seasons unless 100% legally certified disabled or blind.
+Note: Use of scope is not permitted for either season unless 100% legally certified disabled or blind.
 Light enhancement and thermal tracking devices are not permitted from sunset to sunrise.
 All hunters

 must wear clothing with a minimum of 400 square inches of Hunter Orange.